Heart Sutra: Popular culture

-In the centuries following the historical Xuanzang, an extended tradition of literature fictionalizing the life of Xuanzang and glorifying his special relationship with the Heart Sūtra arose, of particular note being the Journey to the West (16th century, Ming dynasty).
+In the centuries following the historical Xuanzang, an extended tradition of literature fictionalizing the life of Xuanzang and glorifying his special relationship with the Heart Sūtra arose, of particular note being Journey to the West, which was written in the 16th century during the Ming dynasty.
 In chapter nineteen of Journey to the West, the fictitious Xuanzang learns by heart the Heart Sūtra after hearing it recited one time by the Crow's Nest Chan Master, who flies down from his tree perch with a scroll containing it, and offers to impart it.
 A full text of the Heart Sūtra is quoted in this fictional account.

-The 1782 Japanese text "The Secret Biwa Music that Caused the Yurei to Lament" (琵琶秘曲泣幽霊), commonly known as Hoichi the Earless, because of its inclusion in the 1904 book Kwaidan: Stories and Studies of Strange Things, makes usage of this Sūtra.
+The 1782 Japanese text "The Secret Biwa Music that Caused the Yurei to Lament" (琵琶秘曲泣幽霊), commonly known as Hoichi the Earless, because of its inclusion in the 1904 book Kwaidan: Stories and Studies of Strange Things, makes usage of this sūtra.
 It involves the titular Hoichi having his whole body painted with the Heart Sūtra to protect against malicious spirits, with the accidental exception of his ears, making him vulnerable nonetheless.
 A filmed adaptation of this story is included in the 1964 horror anthology Kwaidan.

-In the 2003 Korean film Spring, Summer, Fall, Winter...and Spring, the apprentice is ordered by his Master to carve the Chinese characters of the sutra into the wooden monastery deck to quiet his heart.
+In the 2003 Korean film Spring, Summer, Fall, Winter...and Spring, the apprentice is ordered by his Master to carve the Chinese characters of the sūtra into the wooden monastery deck to quiet his heart.

 The Sanskrit mantra of the Heart Sūtra was used as the lyrics for the opening theme song of the 2011 Chinese television series Journey to the West.

-The 2013 Buddhist film Avalokitesvara, tells the origins of Mount Putuo, the famous pilgrimage site for Avalokitesvara Bodhisattva in China.
+The 2013 Buddhist film Avalokitesvara tells the origins of Mount Putuo, the famous pilgrimage site for the bodhisattva Avalokitesvara in China.
 The film was filmed onsite on Mount Putuo and featured several segments where monks chant the Heart Sūtra in Chinese and Sanskrit.
 Egaku, the protagonist of the film, also chants the Heart Sūtra in Japanese.

-In the 2015 Japanese film I Am a Monk, Koen, a twenty-four year old bookstore clerk becomes a Shingon monk at the Eifuku-ji after the death of his grandfather.
+In the 2015 Japanese film I Am a Monk, Koen, a twenty-four year old bookstore clerk, becomes a Shingon monk at the Eifuku-ji after the death of his grandfather.
 The Eifuku-ji is the fifty-seventh temple in the eighty-eight temple Shikoku Pilgrimage Circuit.
 He is at first unsure of himself.
 However, during his first service as he chants the Heart Sūtra, he comes to an important realization.

-Bear McCreary recorded four Japanese-American monks chanting in Japanese, the entire Heart Sūtra in his sound studio.
+Bear McCreary recorded four Japanese-American monks chanting the entire Heart Sūtra in Japanese in his sound studio.
 He picked a few discontinuous segments and digitally enhanced them for their hypnotic sound effect.
 The result became the main theme of King Ghidorah in the 2019 film Godzilla: King of the Monsters.

+Since 2010, a large number of musical arrangements of the Heart Sutra went viral on Japanese social media and video-sharing platforms, especially Nico Nico Douga.
+These mainly include rearrangements of the track featuring Hatsune Miku, a virtual Vocaloid idol, reciting the sutra in various musical styles, as well as vocal and instrumental covers.